DimPap99/JBI100/README.md

 - **Colorblind Mode**: A toggle mode with colorblind-friendly palettes for enhanced accessibility.

-- **Reset Button**: Resetting the tool to its initial state
+- **Reset Button**: Resetting the tool to its initial state.

 - **Help Modal**: A detailed guide for navigating and using the dashboard.
 ## Installation

-    1) Install my-project with npm
+    1) Clone this repository to your local machine:

 ```bash
   git clone https://github.com/DimPap99/JBI100